KeesCBakker/keestalkstech-code-gallery/README.md

 ﻿# KeesTalksTech Gallery Repository

-This repository containers a lot of code samples for articles on my blog.
+This repository contains code samples for articles on my blog.
 It is easier to keep the code up to date when all of the items are grouped.

 ## 1. Dependency injection (with IOptions) in Console Apps in .NET